richardszalay/richardszalay.github.io/_posts/2016-08-23-ios-deploy-pipeline-1-introduction.md

 **Cert** accesses and validates signing identities in the Developer Portal and stores them in your local keychain, creating a new one if required.

-**Sigh** functions similarly Cert but for provisioning profiles.
+**Sigh** functions similarly to Cert but for provisioning profiles.
 It also includes a tool for resigning an existing ipa with a different signing identity / provisioning profile.

 **Match** is the newer, and recommend, alternative to both Cert and Sigh.
 Instead of using the Developer Portal as the source of truth for signing identitues and provisioning profiles, it uses a git repository.
 The thinking behind the process is outlined at https://codesigning.guide/.
 Sigh and Cert can both still be useful for advanced scenarios, but most of the time you won't need them.